Ted-Jan Bloemen: Career

 On February 13, 2020, Bloemen won the gold medal in the 5000 m event at the 2020 World Single Distances Speed Skating Championships skated at the Utah Olympic Oval in Salt Lake City; Canadian teammate Graeme Fish took the bronze.
 The next day he finished second in the 10,000 m race in which Fish broke Bloemen's 2015 world record to take the gold medal.

+Bloemen competed at his 3rd Winter Olympic Games at the Milano Cortina games in 2026, competing in the 5000 m and 10,000 m events, finishing 13th and 9th, respectively.

 Personal

 Bloemen's father, Gerhard-Jan Bloemen, is a retired general practitioner in Gouda and has dual Dutch-Canadian citizenship, being born in Bathurst, New Brunswick, a few years before his Dutch parents returned with him to the Netherlands.
-This made Bloemen also a dual citizen through his Canadian-born father. although he was born in Canada he was Dutch by birth for both his parents were Dutch.
+This made Bloemen also a dual citizen through his Canadian-born father, who, though born in Canada, is Dutch by birth as both his parents were Dutch.

+Bloemen is married to Marlinde, and they have two kids: Fiene and Thias.

 Personal records

-As of 10 March 2019, Bloemen is in 7th position in the adelskalender with 145.841 points.
+As of 8 March 2026, Bloemen is in 13th position in the adelskalender with 145.713 points.
 Between 12 October 2017 and 2 March 2019 he held a personal best 5th place.